Dr. Bach formulated Rescue™ Remedy nearly a hundred years ago, yet

 Inactive: Beeswax, black carrot extract, natural flavor (Black Currant), citric acid, elder extract, gelling agent (gum arabic), isomalt, maltirol, red cabbage extract, sorbitol, vegetable oil (Palm Kernel), xylitol.

 Warnings: Excessive consumption may induce mildly laxative effects.
-May contain traces of gluten.

 Keep out of reach of children.
 If pregnant or breastfeeding, ask a